What’s better than a chocolate cake? A chocolate cake that takes only mere minutes to throw together and have I got the recipe for you?!

 - Use a small dish with a flat base to very gently press down on the top on top of each cake just to level them out a little.
 Don’t press down too hard.
 Cool the cakes in the tins for 10 minutes, then turn out onto wire racks to cool.
 Cool completely before frosting.

-- Start by making the chocolate ganache.
-Place the finely chopped chocolate in a small heatproof dish.
-Heat the cream in a small saucepan over low heat until its bubbling, then pour it over the chocolate.
+- Heat the cream in a small saucepan over low heat until its steaming, then pour it over the chocolate.
 Give the dish a gentle shake so all the chocolate is submerged.
-Leave for a few minutes, then stir to a smooth glossy ganache.
+Leave for 30 seconds to soften, then stir to a smooth glossy ganache.
 Make sure the ganache is about room temperature before proceeding.

 - Beat the butter, cocoa and half the sugar on medium for about 5 minutes or until very light and creamy – scrape down the sides of the bowl every so often.